 A way to recognize a redox reaction is to look for a change in the oxidation number of the two elements involved in the reaction.
 The oxidized element increases its oxidation number, while the reduced element decreases its oxidation number.
 By checking this change, one can quickly determine and tell whether the reaction is redox or not.

 What Happens in Redox Reactions?

 In a redox reaction, electrons move from one atom to another, which changes the oxidation number or state of the two atoms.
 The oxidation state of an element corresponds to the number of electrons that an atom loses, gains, or appears to use when joining with other atoms in compounds.

 A half-reaction is the part of an overall reaction that represents, separately, either an oxidation or a reduction.
-Two half-reactions, one oxidation and one reduction, are necessary to describe a redox reaction completely .
+Two half-reactions, including one oxidation and one reduction, are necessary to describe a redox reaction completely .

 When a nickel (Ni) strip is placed in an aqueous solution of copper (II) sulfate (CuSO4), an immediate reaction occurs.
 Copper metal begins to deposit on the strip.
-The only source for metallic copper in this system is the copper (II) ions (Cu2+) in solution.
+The only source for metallic copper in this system is the copper (II) ions (Cu2+) in the solution.
 The reaction is represented as follows.

 Cu2+ (aq.) + 2e– → Cu(0) (s)